Chapter 5: May You Be Brave, Little One

 Courage to create.

-Courage to face your own personal weakness.
+Courage to face your own personal weaknesses.

 Courage to use your gifts for God’s service.